linusjf/RIAY/README.md

 And so we bless one another and press on, remembering that every earthly beauty—even this painted sky—is but a foretaste of what awaits those who endure.

-##### Fresco of Assumption of Our Lady in the Vision of St Bonaventure in the church Chiesa di Santa Lucia del Gonfalone by Cesare Mariani (1863)
+##### Fresco of Assumption of Our Lady in the Vision of St Bonaventure in the church Chiesa di Santa Lucia del Gonfalone by Cesare Mariani (1863) (Stock Image)

 [![Fresco of Assumption of Our Lady in the Vision of St Bonaventure in the church Chiesa di Santa Lucia del Gonfalone by Cesare Mariani (1863)](June/jpgs/Assumption.jpg)](https://as2.ftcdn.net/jpg/04/64/38/29/1000_F_464382946_EIK0RNI7i73omFzvLLXqQafxXBkZxLZB.jpg "Fresco of Assumption of Our Lady in the Vision of St Bonaventure in the church Chiesa di Santa Lucia del Gonfalone by Cesare Mariani (1863)")